jamartinh/polcanet/README.md

 ### Cosine similarity between the first 11 components of PolcaNet and PCA:
 ![POLCA Net Architecture](assets/mnist_cosine_similarity_of_components.png)

-### Variance concentrating in the first 11 components of PolcaNet and PCA:
+### Variance concentrating in the first 11 components of PolcaNet:
 ![POLCA Net Architecture](assets/mnist_variance.png)

 ###  Comparins of classification results for the features extracted by PolcaNet and PCA: